Why Do I Feel Responsible for My Parents?

 People who felt responsible for parents during childhood often become highly responsible for others as adults.
 They may find themselves caring for partners, siblings, friends, coworkers, clients, or even strangers.

 What began as a survival strategy within the family system may later become a way of relating to the world.
-Responsibility becomes associated with love, belonging, safety, and connection—even when it leads to exhaustion or self-neglect.
+Responsibility gradually becomes associated with love, belonging, and connection—even when it leads to exhaustion or self-neglect.

 Emotional Responsibility and Hypervigilance